codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

   max-width="70%"
 %}

-The example above will automatically prefix all your Docker images with `acme-company`.
+Using the repository prefix in the example above, automatically prefixes all your Docker images with `acme-company`.

 Now you can simplify your build/push step as below: